Jared Fryar

 Jared Fryar (born March 10, 1994) is an American professional stock car racing driver.
-He currently competes in the zMAX CARS Tour, driving the No. 14 Ford for JM Racing.
+He currently competes in the zMAX CARS Tour, driving the No. 14 Dodge for JM Racing, and the No. 22 Toyota for Nelson Motorsports.
 He is a longtime competitor and former champion of the series, having previously won the Late Model Stock championship in 2020, and having won the former Super Late Model Tour championship in 2018.
 As of 2025, he has also won seven races in the Late Model Stock Tour.

 Fryar is the grandson of the late Freddy Fryar, who competed part-time in the NASCAR Winston Cup Series, and won the Snowball Derby in 1979 and 1981.

+Before the 2026 season, Fryar competed in Kaulig Racing's "Race For the Seat", competing against 14 other drivers to try to win a full-season ride in the teams No. 14 truck.

 Fryar has also competed in series such as the NASCAR Whelen Modified Tour, the SMART Modified Tour, the Virginia Late Model Triple Crown Series, the ASA CRA Super Series, and the NASCAR Weekly Series.

 Motorsports results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)